nazavode/zirkon/docs/source/userguide/Schema-class.rst

  The Schema class
 ==================

 The *Schema* class is a *Config* subclass, adding methods to validate a config.
-Moreover, it accepts only *KeyValidator* instances as values.
+Moreover, it accepts only *Validator* instances as values.

-A *KeyValidator* is used to validate a key/value; all validators check for a specific type value; if the value type does not match, an *InvalidTypeError* exception is produces.
+A *Validator* is used to validate a key/value; all validators check for a specific type value; if the value type does not match, an *InvalidTypeError* exception is produces.

  +------------+--------------------+------------------+
  |Validator   |Basic validation    |Accepted Arguments|